Balkan Music &

 Term: 9/2020—

 My Balkan journey began with a class on the music of Hungary and Eastern Europe, which I took on a whim at Cornell University, after I completed my music degree at SUNY Potsdam.
 Soon after that, I moved across the country to Seattle and joined the Romanian-influenced Ensemble Sub Masa.
 We discovered the EEFC as a group, and I first attended the Mendocino workshop in 2004 as an instrumentalist and singer.
 I eventually went on to study music and language in Romania before founding my own band, Bucharest Drinking Team, which flourished in Seattle from 2010 to 2017.
 This string and brass ensemble performed music informed by folk, pop, and rock music from the Balkans and Eastern Europe.
-After obtaining an MFA from Seattle University in Arts Leadership, I relocated to the third coast, to Austin, Texas, where I currently serve on the planning committee for the HONK!TX Festival of Community Street Bands.
+After obtaining an MFA from Seattle University in Arts Leadership, I relocated to the third coast, to Austin, Texas.
+Covid-19 had other plans, and I returned to Seattle mid-pandemic in 2021.

 Anna Goldberg